Warrington Township, Bucks County, Pennsylvania: Transportation

 As of 2019 there were 102.37 mi of public roads in Warrington Township, of which 18.86 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 83.51 mi were maintained by the township.

-Major roads in Warrington Township include U.S. Route 202, which runs southwest–northeast through the western part of the township along a two-lane expressway-grade parkway; Pennsylvania Route 611, which passes north–south through the eastern section of the Warrington Township on Easton Road; Pennsylvania Route 152, which heads north–south through the western portion of the township on Limeklin Pike; Street Road, which runs northwest–southeast through the middle of the township and is designated Pennsylvania Route 132 east of Pennsylvania Route 611; County Line Road, which runs northwest–southeast along the southwestern border with Montgomery County; Bristol Road, which runs northwest–southeast along the northeastern boundary of the township; Lower State Road, which runs southwest–northeast in the western part of Warrington Township; and Upper State Road, which runs southwest–northeast along the northwestern border of the township.
+Major roads in Warrington Township include U.S. Route 202, which runs southwest–northeast through the western part of the township along a two-lane expressway-grade parkway; Pennsylvania Route 611, which passes north–south through the eastern section of Warrington Township on Easton Road; Pennsylvania Route 152, which heads north–south through the western portion of the township on Limeklin Pike; Street Road, which runs northwest–southeast through the middle of the township and is designated Pennsylvania Route 132 east of Pennsylvania Route 611; County Line Road, which runs northwest–southeast along the southwestern border with Montgomery County; Bristol Road, which runs northwest–southeast along the northeastern boundary of the township; Lower State Road, which runs southwest–northeast in the western part of Warrington Township; and Upper State Road, which runs southwest–northeast along the northwestern border of the township.

 SEPTA provides bus service to Warrington Township along the SEPTA City Bus Route 55 line, which follows Pennsylvania Route 611 and heads north to Doylestown and south to Willow Grove and Olney Transportation Center in North Philadelphia.
+Bucks County Transport operates the DART South bus that serves Warrington Township, which runs weekdays along the PA 611 corridor to a connection with the Doylestown DART bus to Doylestown at the Doylestown Point Shopping Center.

+Education

+Warrington Township is in the Central Bucks School District.
+Central Bucks High School South is in the township.